neerajkumar/old_blog/contents/articles/2014-09-25-How-To-Wire-Up-Ruby-On-Rails-And-Ampersandjs-As-A-Single-Page-Application/index.md

     url: '/api/betfair_roots'
 });
 ```
 Now, we have come to our homepage which is also a collection-demo page and rendering the collection of root nodes.
-The file will be residing in ```./pages/collection-demo.js``` file.
+The file is residing in ```./pages/collection-demo.js``` file.
 ```javascript
 var PageView = require('./base');
 var templates = require('../templates');